cymric73/mintBSD/docs/index.md

 MintBSD is a configuration script for [OpenBSD](https://openbsd.org "OpenBSD") 6.8 that will transform an OpenBSD install (with X11) into a [Xfce](https://xfce.org/ "Xfce desktop environment") desktop workstation.
 The goal of the project is to create a stable, usable and familiar desktop experience, bundled with commonly used desktop applications.
 We achieve this using OpenBSD ports software and minimal configuration as required.

-*MintBSD is not a distro.
-This script will install the Nordic-darker Xfce theme.*
+*MintBSD is not a distro or theme.
+However, this script will install the Nordic-darker Xfce theme.*

 ## Usage instructions
 ### Pre-requisites